marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] Deploy a NAT Gateway in 2 Regions
 > If you have resources in multiple Availability Zones and they share one NAT gateway, in the event that the NAT gateway’s Availability Zone is down, resources in the other Availability Zones lose internet access.
 To create an Availability Zone-independent architecture, create a NAT gateway in each Availability Zone and configure your routing to ensure that resources use the NAT gateway in the same Availability Zone.

+3) A Solution Architect is designing a three-tier web application.
+The Architect wants to restrict access to the database tier to accept traffic from the application servers only.
+However, these application servers are in an Auto Scaling group and may vary in quantity.
+How should the Architect configure the database servers to meet the requirements?
+* [ ] Configure the database subnet network ACL to deny all inbound non-database traffic from the application-tier subnet.
+* [ ] Configure the database subnet network ACL to allow inbound database traffic from the application-tier subnet.
+* [x] Configure the database security group to allow database traffic from the application server security group.
+* [ ] Configure the database security group to allow database traffic from the application server IP addresses.
+> ACL needs to open inbound and outbound traffic for specific subnets, IPs

+4) A Solutions Architect is designing a VPC.
+Instances in a private subnet must be able to establish IPv6 traffic to the Internet.
+The design must scale automatically and not incur any additional cost.
+This can be accomplished with:
+* [ ] a VPC endpoint
+* [ ] a custom NAT instance
+* [x] an egress-only internet gateway
+* [ ] a NAT gateway
+> Egress-only internet gateways are IPv6 whereas NAT devices do not support IPV6, only v4.
+[Source](https://medium.com/awesome-cloud/aws-vpc-egress-only-internet-gateway-overview-intro-getting-started-guide-2db86d43c7c7).

+5) A Solutions Architect has been given the following requirements for a company's VPC:
+The solution is a two-tiered application with a web tier and a database tier.
+All web traffic to the environment must be directed from the Internet to an Application Load Balancer.
+The web servers and the databases should not obtain public IP addresses or be directly accessible from the public Internet.
+Because of security requirements, databases may not share a route table or subnet with any other service.
+The environment must be highly available within the same VPC for all services.
+What is the minimum number of subnets that the Solutions Architect will need based on these requirements and best practices?
+* [ ] 3
+* [ ] 2
+* [x] 6
+* [ ] 4
+> You'll need at lest 2 subnets (one for the WS another for the DB) for each AZ, counting 3 AZs for high-availability then you have 6

+6) You have an EC2 Instance with an EIP allocated sitting in a Public subnet in your VPC.
+This instance is serving web content, and you want to make sure that users on the Internet can only access it via ports 80 and 443.
+Which of the below options lets you achieve this?
+* [ ] Create a security group with an ALLOW rule for ports 80 & 443, and a DENY Rule for all other ports.
+Attach it to the instance
+* [ ] Create an NACL with a default allow rule on incoming traffic.
+Create a security group with a DENY rule for all ports except 80 & 443 and attach it to the instance.
+* [ ] Create and NACL with a default deny rule on incoming traffic.
+Create a security group with an ALLOW rule for ports 80 & 443 and attach it to the instance.
+* [ ] Create a security group with an ALLOW rule for ports 80 & 443 and attach it to the instance
+> TODO

+7) Which of the following is an invalid VPC peering configuration?
+* [ ] You have peered three VPCs in a full-mesh configuration.
+The VPCs are in the same AWS account and do not overlapping CIDR blocks.
+* [ ] You have a VPC peering connection between VPCs A and B. They are in the same AWS account, and they do not have overlapping CIDR blocks.
+* [ ] VPC A has peering connections to VPCs B and C. All three VPCs are in the same AWS account, and there are no overlapping CIDR blocks.
+* [x] You have a VPC peering connection between VPC A and VPC B. VPC A also has a VPN connection to a corporate network.
+You use VPC A to extend the peering relationship to exist between VPC B and the corporate network so that traffic from the corporate network can directly access VPC B by using the VPN connection to VPC A.
+> TODO

+8) You have some EC2 instances in a private subnet that need access to an S3 bucket.
+There is a requirement that traffic does not traverse the Internet.
+Which of the following can be used to achieve this?
+* [ ] NAT Gateway
+* [ ] NAT Instance
+* [ ] Internet Gateway
+* [x] VPC Gateway Endpoint
+> TODO

+9) Which of the below a valid sources or destinations for a VPC Security Group?
+* [ ] An IAM Role
+* [x] A different security group
+* [x] A range of IPv4 Addresses
+* [x] The prefix list ID for an AWS service
+* [ ] An EC2 Instance
+* [ ] An S3 Bucket
+> TODO

 ## Databases

 ## RDS